 These exams can be sat in Greymouth.

-A PPL is needed for all recreational flying.
-This allows you to fly friends and family to any destination in the country on fair weather days Under visual flight rules (VFR).
+A PPL is one of the options for recreational flying.
+This allows you to fly friends and family in a GA aircraft to any destination in the country on fair weather days under visual flight rules (VFR).

 This is the first step to becoming a qualified Professional Pilot